rodgzilla/teaching/deep_nlp/deep_nlp.md

 computing cost only.

 To deal with these problems, machine learning practitioners use a variety of methods.
-In this section we will go over two of the main ones.
+In this section we will go over three of the main ones.

 ##### Learning rate decay